SRISA

 As a teacher, my aim is to engage each student and give them what it is that THEY need – there is no sense of competition or comparison with other students.
 I focus on their individual growth and applaud and emphasize each person’s unique gifts.

-Kamin Mohammadi is an author, journalist, broadcaster, editor, and public speaker.
+Kamin Mohammadi is an author, journalist, broadcaster, editor, professor and public speaker.
 Born in Iran, she and her family moved to the UK during the 1979 Iranian Revolution.
-She has written for British and international press, including The Times, the Financial Times, Harper’s Bazaar, Marie Claire, Condé Nast Traveller (UK and Italy), The Sunday Times (UK), The Mail on Sunday, The Guardian, and many more as well a co-authoring The Lonely Planet Guide to Iran and numerous other travel guide books.
+She has written for the British and international press including The Times, the Financial TimesHarpers BazaarMarie Claire, Condé Nast Traveller (UK and Italy), Psychologies, Donna Moderna (Italy), Men’s Health, The Sunday Times (UK), The Sunday Times of India, The Mail on Sunday, Virginia Quarterly Review and the Guardian as well as co-authoring The Lonely Planet Guide to Iran and numerous other travel guide books.
+Her multi-award winning journalism has been nominated for an Amnesty Human Rights in Journalism award in the UK, and for a National Magazine Award by the American Society of Magazine Editors in the US.
+Since 2022 she has won three awards for her journalism about Iran from the LA Press Club, the most recent being a recognition for body of work.

-Mohammadi has published two books: The Cypress Tree: A Love Letter to Iran (Bloomsbury, 2011), translated into Italian as Mille Farfalle Nel Sole (Piemme Voci, 2013), and Bella Figura: How to Live, Love, and Eat the Italian Way (Bloomsbury, 2018), which has been translated into 16 languages and is in development as a TV series.
-Her essay Biological Clock appeared in the anthology Pensiero Madre (Neo Edizioni, 2016), and her work was also featured in The Ordinary Chaos of Being Human (Penguin SEA, 2020).
+Kamin has also authored two books, The Cypress Tree: A Love Letter to Iran (Bloomsbury, 2011), published in Italy as Mille Farfalle nel Sole (Piemme Voci, Sept 2013), and Bella Figura: How to Live, Love and Eat the Italian Way (published in UK by Bloomsbury, US by Knopf and Appetite Random House in Canada in 2018).
+It has been translated into 16 languages and is in development as a TV series.
+Her essay “Biological Clock,” appeared in an Italian anthology of 17 women writers working in Italy all writing on the same subject, called Pensiero Madre (Neo Edizioni, 2016).
+She has also published a story in the anthology The Ordinary Chaos of Being Human (Penguin SEA, 2020).

 In addition to her media career, Mohammadi is a writing teacher and mentor, who offers classes, courses, and workshops online and teaches travel writing and creative writing courses at institutions, including SRISA.